Cosmological $\alpha'$-corrections from the functional renormalization group: T-duality, functional RG flows and string cosmology

 \section{T-duality, functional RG flows and string cosmology}

 Let us now focus on the spacetime effective action of string theory in $D=(d+1)$ dimensions, with $d$ the dimension of spatial slices.
 As we have discussed in Section~\ref{sec:t-duality_bg}, for the time-dependent backgrounds of Eq.~\eqref{eq:time-dep_ansatz} T-duality constrains $\alpha'$-corrections to a large extent, and for cosmological backgrounds they are encoded in a single function of the Hubble parameters, at least perturbatively to all orders in $\alpha'$.
 Motivated by this remarkable result, in this section we apply FRG methods to the mini-superspace effective action, taking into account the constraints of T-duality.
 In general, one would expect that, along the flow, the EAA deviate from exact T-duality, due to the presence of the regulator in Eq.~\eqref{eq:wetterich}.
-However, since the regulator vanishes in the IR, T-duality ought to be recovered in this limit, and thus it appears reasonable that truncation errors be milder compared to more traditional computations.
+However, since the regulator vanishes in the IR, T-duality ought to be recovered in this limit, and thus it appears reasonable that truncation errors be milder compared to more traditional computations\footnote{One can also construct T-duality-invariant regulators using the matrix $\mathcal{S}$ in Eq.~\eqref{eq:s_matrix}, and we intend to investigate the resulting flow in future work.}.